StudySteno/StudySteno-Plover-Contractions/Documentation of dictionary changes.md

 "WAOEF": "we have", /changed from we've
 "WAO*EF": "we've", /changed from 'weave' - WAEF meets the "using spelling to differentiate homophones" rule (ya, I know, lots of us use `*` to differentiate homophones instead of spelling, but I use "we" and "we've" way more often then "weave" and this holds true to steno principles... and then there's that `WEF` oddity for weave, which could be changed to "we have" if prefer `WE` root ... oh no, it's a rabbit hole!)

+"WHOR": "who are", /changed from "whore", as there are steno-complilant entries in the dictionary "WHO*R": "who’re", /added

 # New entries for briefs and phrases that already exist, but don't conform to my patterns

 "HAOEZ": "he has",
 "WOUPBT": "would not", _(Note: This pair was added since I prefer `WOU` for "would" and `-PBT` for "not".)_
 "WO\*UPBT":, "wouldn’t",

 # New briefs and phrases